jj5/kickass-crypto/README.md

 Initially it wasn't clear to me how to use this code.
 Particularly it was difficult to figure out what to do with the three parts: the authentication tag, the initialization vector, and the cipher text.
 Eventually I figured out I could just concatenate them.
-But if I was to do that I would need to standardize on their length so that I could retrieve them later.
+But if I was to do that I would need to standardize on their length so that I could retrieve them later...

-Then I figured it would be better to mask my actual data size by padding it to fixed lengths at certain boundaries, so I did that.
+...and then I figured it would be better to mask my actual data size by padding it to fixed lengths at certain boundaries, so I did that...

-And I wanted to support rich data which demanded some form of serialization.
+...and I wanted to support rich data which demanded some form of serialization.
 Initially I was using the PHP [serialize()](https://www.php.net/manual/en/function.serialize.php) function but that was changed later to [json_encode()](https://www.php.net/manual/en/function.json-encode.php).